booluckgmie/anajmiariffin.github.io/_posts/2025-07-15-blog-startds.md

 Whether you're starting your data science journey or leveling up your skills, this roadmap highlights the essential Python libraries for statistical analysis, data manipulation, machine learning, and visualization.
 From beginner-friendly tools to advanced applications, here’s your step-by-step guide to becoming a proficient data scientist.

----

-# Roadmap: Essential Python Statistics Tools for Data Scientists

-This roadmap outlines key Python libraries for statistical analysis, data manipulation, machine learning, and visualization, guiding you from foundational concepts to more advanced applications.

----

 ## Phase 1: Foundational Skills & Basic Analysis

 ### Python's Built-in `statistics` Module